-As described below, we have outstanding fixed rate notes payable to Jamison, Eaton & Wood, Inc. and its Principals and Ten-Sixty related to the Jamison and Ten-Sixty acquisitions, and variable rate notes issued to former principals to redeem units held by them under which we exercised our call right upon their termination.
+As described below, we have outstanding fixed rate notes payable to Jamison, Eaton & Wood, Inc. and its principals related to the Jamison Acquisition, and variable rate notes issued to former principals to redeem units held by them under which we exercised our call right upon their termination.